Naveen Jindal School of Management

 Assistant Professors: Mehmet Ayvaci @, Emily Choi @, Rebecca Files @, Bernhard Ganglmair @, Dorothée Honhon @, Elisabeth Honka @, Kyle Hyndman @, Atanu Lahiri @, Sheen Levine @, Bin Li @, Jun Li @, Meng Li @, Ningzhong Li @, Arzu Ozoguz @, Anyan Qi @, Alessio Saretto @, Harpreet Singh @, Gonca P. Soysal @, Upender Subramanian @, Shaojie Tang @, Christian Von-Drathen @, Yu Wang @, Malcolm Wardlaw @, Han (Victor) Xia @, Shengqi Ye @, Nir Yehuda @, Yuanping Ying @, Jieying Zhang @, Xiaofei Zhao @

-The PhD program in Management Science is characterized by a high ratio of research faculty to students, which fosters close working relationships.
+The PhD Program in Management Science is characterized by a high ratio of research faculty to students, which fosters close working relationships.
 Core and elective courses provide the students with a thorough understanding of management principles.
 Coursework incorporates a broad business outlook into the study of theory and practice.
 A sequence of PhD seminars exposes students to traditional and emerging research issues.
 Students have the opportunity to be involved in ongoing research projects under the mentorship of experienced faculty.
 We emphasize involving students in research early in their graduate careers.
 The close interaction with faculty members enables students to learn to identify and develop research ideas and create their own research agenda.
 Students also develop their teaching competence under faculty mentorship by teaching organized classes.

 The course of study for the PhD in Management Science consists of three phases.
 First is attaining a background in business concepts.
-Second are the requirements for doctoral proficiency.
+Second is satisfying the requirements for doctoral proficiency.
 Third is the dissertation.
 Each area of study - Accounting, Finance, Information Systems, Marketing, and Operations Management - determines the specific requirements for the three phases.
 Details can be obtained from the Director of the PhD programs in the Jindal School of Management.

 Students admitted into the program typically devote two years to the doctoral proficiency coursework and research projects.
 PhD students take a written preliminary exam at the end of their first year in the program over a set of core methodology courses.
 They then take a qualifying (comprehensive in nature) exam that they must pass before admission for candidacy for the doctorate degree.
-Following passing the qualifying exam, each student develops his or her dissertation research area, which is usually completed over the next two years.
+After passing the qualifying exam, each student develops his or her dissertation research area, which is usually completed over the next two years.

 Doctoral proficiency encompasses courses in research methods, electives or a specialization, doctoral seminars, and a written and oral qualifying examination.